 The UK consumer confidence index is now at its highest level since February 2020, before the introduction of Covid-19 restrictions.
 New data from the Office for National Statistics showed that retail sales rose far more than expected in March.
 Our enthusiasm to shop has extended to physical stores now they have reopened.
 Primark reported record sales in its stores in England and Wales in the first week after reopening, with footfall for the whole estate back to pre-Covid-19 levels.
 Also, the flash UK composite PMI (purchasing managers’ index) surged from 56.4 in March to 60.0 in April, driven by gains from both the services and manufacturing sectors.

-One example is Intertek which provides bespoke assurance, testing, inspection and certification solutions for its customers across a range of industries.
+One example is Intertek, which we hold in our UK Equity and UK Opportunities strategies.
+The company provides bespoke assurance, testing, inspection and certification solutions for its customers across a range of industries.
 Intertek shares have lagged the broader recovery rally; however, we believe the company’s growth prospects remain firmly intact as its customers have ever-rising standards to meet for quality, safety and sustainability.
 The pandemic has clearly demonstrated the need for risk-based quality assurance.
 The events of the last 12 months have shown that many businesses don’t have real-time intelligence about their supply chains, a fact painfully exposed by bottlenecks in the chip market.
 The pandemic has also moved health and safety to the top of the agenda for companies, with many businesses finding their existing protocols woefully inadequate.
 Intertek’s services enable its clients to identify and manage these critical business risks.